Russ-Holloway/CoPA-Analytics/DISTRIBUTION_EMAIL_TEMPLATE.md

 ### Option 1: One-Click Deployment (Easiest)
 1. Visit: **https://github.com/Russ-Holloway/CoPPA-Analytics**
 2. Click the **"Deploy to Azure"** button
-3. Fill in your force details and existing CoPPA Cosmos DB connection
+3. Fill in your force details and existing College of Policing - Policing Assistant Cosmos DB connection
 4. Deploy and access your dashboard immediately

 ### Option 2: Download and Run